Fetching remote data

 Stream Compression API

-The CompressionStream and DecompressionStream classes are used to create compressed and decompressed streams respectively.
+The CompressionStream and DecompressionStream classes are used to create compressed and decompressed streams respectively, which are both transform streams.

 const compressionStream = new CompressionStream("gzip")